Carreau/phd-dissertation/parts/part2.rst

 ==============
 ..
 3

-ATP-Mix buffer of simply `Mix` containing the ATP necessary for actin polymerisation,  It is aliquoted and stored at -20°C. or on ice for Weekly use, dilutions are made using X-Buffer. pH is adjusted between 7.5 and 8.0.
+ATP-Mix buffer or simply `Mix` containing the ATP necessary for actin polymerisation,  It is aliquoted and stored at -20°C. Kept on ice for Weekly use. pH is adjusted between 7.5 and 8.0.

     - 12.0 mM ATP,
     - 20,0 mM DDT